 Tuesday, Dec.
 13, from 9 a.m. to 4:30 p.m. **Please note: Participants must register at http://bit.ly/3X2zFTS.

 More information can be found on in the Federal Register.

-The Grand Staircase-Escalante National Monument Advisory Committee (MAC) was established pursuant to Presidential Proclamation 9682 (December 4, 2017) and it’s approved charter, which outlines the membership, roles, and responsibilities (September 5, 2018).
+The Grand Staircase-Escalante National Monument Advisory Committee (MAC) was established pursuant to Presidential Proclamation 9682 and the committee charter, which outlines the membership, roles, and responsibilities.

 Frequently Asked Questions

 - Who can be nominated to a Monument Advisory Committee (MAC)?

 Calls for nominations are announced in the Federal Register and through news releases.
 During open nomination periods individuals may nominate themselves or others to serve on an advisory council.
 Nominees will be reviewed on the basis of their training, education, and knowledge of the council’s geographical area.
 Nominees should also demonstrate a commitment to consensus building and collaborative decision-making.
 All nominations must be include a completed application, at least one letter of reference, and any other information that speaks to the nominee's qualifications.